RezwanM/Speech-emotion-recognition-using-RNN/README.md

 •	Repetition (01 = 1st repetition, 02 = 2nd repetition).
 •	Actor (01 to 24.
 Odd numbered actors are male, even numbered actors are female).

 3. *Create a new Python environment for this project*: It is recommended that you create a new environment for this project.
 That way, you won't overwrite the specific versions of the packages you already have in your current environment(s).
-However, if you don't mind installing everything in one environment, you can skip this step.
+However, if you don't mind installing everything in your current environment and potentially changing the library versions, you can skip this step.
 Use this link https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html